Setting up an Audio Mixer for the Karaoke Feature

 However, to completely prevent the microphone picking up any output from the speakers, you could substitute the speakers for headphones in the above diagram.
 This means that the singer will have to wear headphones during the video recording.

-- The karaoke music from the PC exits the PC Line Out and enters the Mixer Audio In.
+- The karaoke music comes from the PC Line Out and enters the Mixer Audio In.

 - The singers voice from the microphone (or microphones) enters the Mixer MIC In.